mikkolaj/swozo/integrated-services/quiz/README.md

 # after quiz ends we need to extract:

-- `/usr/src/server/answers/asnwers.yaml` and upload them in a way that teacher can see them, results are mapped by human readable string supplied in `params.json/userMapping`
+- `/usr/src/server/answers/answers.yaml` and upload them in a way that teacher can see them, results are mapped by human-readable string supplied in `params.json/userMapping`

 See `quiz-app-server/{params, questions, answers}` for examples.